 Baptism Preparation for Infants

-Preparation for parents, including discussion of the signs, symbols and meaning of baptism, is required prior to the celebration of the Sacrament.
+Preparation for parents, including discussion of the signs, symbols and meaning of baptism, is required before the celebration of the Sacrament.
 To have your child baptised at our parish, please visit the Baptism Information page or contact the Parish Office.

-Preparation should be arranged at least six weeks in advance.
+Preparation should be arranged for at least six weeks in advance.